wth-mvp-s/LT/dp-203/topics.md

     CONNECT TO THE BUILT-IN POOL FOR AD-HOC QUERIES OR WHEN YOU DON'T NEED TO DEAL WITH DISTRIBUTED DATA.

+sys.dm_pdw_nodes_db_partition_stats
-sys.dm_pdw_nodes_db_partition_stats - can be used to evaluate data skew. returns statistics
+    - can be used to evaluate data skew. returns statistics
-    - hes to be run in the context of a dedicated SQL pool.
+    - can to be run in the context of a dedicated SQL pool.

+sys.dm_pdw_node_status
+    health status of the nodes in a Synapse SQL data warehouse. useful for monitoring and diagnostics of the SQL data warehouse nodes, it doesn't provide specific information about data skew in a table.

 DBCC CHECKALLOC - SQL Server cmd, to checks disk space allocation structures
                 - does not provide information about data distribution in Synapse Analytics.
                 - cannot be run on the built-in pool in Synapse Studio.